Posted by Brent Wilson on 8/30/2016 to Pruning Tips

 How To Prune Encore Azaleas

 At any time of year it's good practice to remove damaged or dead branches if and when they appear on your Encore Azaleas.
 This helps to keep the plant tidy and prevent the spread of disease.
 Cut back damaged branches just beyond the point of the break and preferably just above a leaf on the branch.
-Cut back dead branches at their origin.
+Cut back dead branches at their origin or an inch or so beyond the point of necrosis.

-When pruning an Encore Azalea immediately after its blooms have faded in spring, use a sharp pair of bypass hand pruners to cut back back branches that have outgrown the rest of the shrub and/or are spoiling the shape of the plant.
+For Shaping Purposes: When pruning an Encore Azalea immediately after all its blooms have faded in spring, use a sharp pair of bypass hand pruners to cut back branches that have outgrown the rest of the shrub and/or are spoiling the shape of the plant.
 Make your branch cuts at a point a couple inches or so above the main form of the plant.
 Try to make your cuts about an inch above a leaf on the branch.

 Tip: It's a good idea to feed your azaleas after you prune them with an Azalea Fertilizer.